 Step 2 – Analyzing the Auto Correlation and Partial Autocorrelation Functions

-Once our series is stationary, the next step would be to analyze the ACF and PACF to identify the ARMA structure of the process.
-Considered by many to be much more an art than a science, identifying the orders of p and q can be challenging, reason why one should always start from the most complex explanation and test its way into the most parsimonious model, for a simpler model with fewer parameters is favored over more complex models with more parameters.
-To get started, the picture below provides the essential to identify the order of any ARMA structure and provides a few examples:
+Once our series becomes stationary, we need to analyze the ACF and PACF to identify the ARMA structure of the process.
+Many consider this process more art than science, as identifying the orders of p and q can be challenging.
+That’s why it’s advisable to start from the most complex explanation and test your way into the most parsimonious model.
+A simpler model with fewer parameters is favored over more complex models with more parameters.
+To get started, the picture below provides the essentials to identify the order of any ARMA structure and offers a few examples:

 Image from Towards Data Science